Kir Nesis: Career

 After graduation Nesis was secured an appointment as a junior researcher at the Laboratory of Marine Biology in the Polar Research Institute of Marine Fisheries and Oceanography in Murmansk.
 His first spell at the laboratory lasted from 1956 to 1960 and he returned from 1963-1966.
-He eventually became the chief of the laboratory and carried our research on the benthic fauna of the North Atlantic and Arctic oceans, especially the taxonomy and ecology of various groups of these animals.
-Between these tow periods in Murmansk Nesis enrolled at the Zoological Institute of the USSR Academy of Sciences in Leningrad.
+He eventually became the chief of the laboratory and carried out research on the benthic fauna of the North Atlantic and Arctic oceans, especially the taxonomy and ecology of various groups of these animals.
+Between these two periods in Murmansk Nesis enrolled at the Zoological Institute of the USSR Academy of Sciences in Leningrad.
 Here he completed his Ph.D. and his thesis was called The Bottom Fauna of Commercial Fishery Areas of the North Atlantic and the Atlantic sector of the Arctic as an Indicator of Productivity and Water Regime.

 In 1966 he returned to Moscow, where he briefly held a position with the Scientific Council on Hydrobiology and Ichthyology before moving to the P.P.
 Shirshov Institute of Oceanology of the USSR Academy of Sciences.
 Nesis worked here for the rest of his life in the Department of Nekton first as the senior scientist, then as the principal scientist and finally as the leading scientist.
 From the mid-1960s, the main focus of his research was on the taxonomy, zoogeography, ecology and evolution of cephalopods.
 In 1986, he was awarded a Doctor of Science degree for his book Oceanic Cephalopods: Distribution, Ecology, and Evolution.